-Peel and stick wallpaper
+- Peel and stick wallpaper

 This melamine TV unit weighs a tonne!
-Since I wanted the focal point be the interior of this piece I removed the two doors.
+Since I wanted the focal point to be the interior of this piece I removed the two doors.

 Preparing the surface, which in my opinion is the longest and most laborious step; I removed the hinges, handles and the bottom.
 I cleaned all surfaces and handles with Colorantic Cleaner and Varnish Remover and took care to rinse really well.

-    As the furniture is made of melamine, I applied a coat of Colorantic Oil primer so that the paint adhers well.
+As the furniture is made of melamine, I applied a coat of Colorantic Oil primer so that the paint adheres well.

 Using the foam roller, I gave it three coats of the colour Zen, and for the smaller areas I used the synthetic oval brush, it did the job very well.
-I thought it was important to get the upper hand as well, because as I didn’t know which house it would fit into.
+I thought it was important to get the upper hand as well, because I didn’t know which house it would fit into.
 I also gave two coats of the colour Cotton Ball, on the sides of the drawers as well as on the interior surfaces of the cabinet.

 While this was drying, I was able to tackle the details:

-    -I painted the handles black using an aresol spray.
+-I painted the handles black using an aerosol spray.

-    -I measured and cut the wood lattes of wood that I recouperated from and old bedroom
+-I measured and cut the wood lattes of wood that I recuperated from an old bedroom

 -Measured and cut the wallpaper